python-discord/game-jam-2020/monkeys-and-frogs-on-fire/README.md

 - Input your name/password, click register again to confirm.

-- Once you have a account go back to login view by clicking login button.
+- Once you have an account go back to login view by clicking login button.

 - Input you username and password and press login again.